 In two large, unpublished RCTs (Skylight 1 and 2), fezolinetant 45 mg showed improvements in VMS frequency and severity.
 The improvements were consistent across subgroups defined by age and baseline frequency and severity.
 However, in the Moonlight 1 trial, a 30 mg dose of fezolinetant failed to show statistically significant changes in VMS (in comparison to statistically significant improvement in the 30 mg dose arms of the Skylight trials).
 This increases our uncertainty about the efficacy of fezolinetant, as it is not clear whether this may be due to population differences or other factors.
-Further, even in the Skylight trials, fezolinetant failed to achieve a clinically meaningful difference for VMS severity in one of the trials.
+Further, even in the Skylight trials, fezolinetant failed to achieve a clinically meaningful difference in improving of VMS frequency, and only achieved a clinically meaningful difference for VMS severity in one of the trials.
 Also, since VMS typically lasts many years, long-term efficacy of treatments is relevant, but there are only 12 weeks of RCT data for fezolinetant.
 Finally, while there were significant improvements in other patient important outcomes (sleep inference, total climacteric symptoms, and global functioning) in Phase II trials, such information has not yet been reported for Phase III trials.

 In terms of safety, fezolinetant was well tolerated and liver injury only occurred in higher doses (≥60 mg).
-Unblinded non-controlled extensions of Skylight 1 and 2 totaling 52 weeks and a 52-week RCT of fezolinetant 45 mg and 30 mg, and single arm study of fezolinetant 30 mg support the longer-term safety of fezolinetant.
+Extensions of Skylight 1 (blinded) and Skylight 2 (unblinded, uncontrolled) totaling 52 weeks and a 52-week RCT of fezolinetant 45 mg and 30 mg, and single arm study of fezolinetant 30 mg support the longer-term safety of fezolinetant.
 However, we point out that fezolinetant possesses a unique mechanism of action and there is no safety data from other drugs in its class to further support its long-term safety.
 Given the modest benefit observed in RCTs and uncertainty about long-term benefit and overall safety, we rated the net health benefits of fezolinetant 45 mg compared with no pharmacologic treatment for VMS as "Promising but Inconclusive" (P/I).